openvinotoolkit/model_server/docs/custom_model_loader.md

 The file needs to be present at the model version folder (base path with the version number).

 If you want to disable the model, create a file with the specified name and add a single line **DISABLED** to the file.
-The customloader checks for this file periodically and, if present with required string, marks the model for unloading.
+The custom loader checks for this file periodically and, if present with required string, marks the model for unloading.
 To reload the model either remove the string from the file or delete the file.